* Translated by AI

 The ball, traveling at 95.8 mph (approximately 154.2 km/h), traveled 382 feet (approximately 116 meters) and became his 12th home run of the season.
 With this home run, Murakami surpassed Jordan Alvarez (Houston Astros) and Aaron Judge (New York Yankees) to take sole first place in the MLB home run race.

-This home run also evoked the name of Lee Dae-ho (44, retired), familiar to Korean baseball fans, and the long-standing history of Major League Baseball.
-MLB.com statistics expert Sara Lang wrote on her social media: "Murakami's first 12 extra-base hits in the majors were all home runs."
+This home run also evoked the name of Lee Dae-ho (44, retired), familiar to Korean baseball fans, and a long-standing history in Major League Baseball.
+MLB.com statistics expert Sara Lang wrote on her social media: "Murakami's first 12 extra-base hits in the majors have all been home runs."

 The White Sox were struggling as starting pitcher Anthony Kay gave up seven hits, four walks (two walks and two hit-by-pitches), and two strikeouts over four innings, allowing four earned runs.
-However, reliever Osvaldo Bido stabilized the situation by pitching three innings, allowing two hits (one home run), no walks, two strikeouts, and one earned run.
-Following that, the White Sox scored seven runs in the 7th inning alone, including Murakami's home run and Miguel Vargas' back-to-back home runs, achieving a sudden comeback.
+However, reliever Osvaldo Bido stabilized the situation by pitching three innings, allowing two hits (one home run), no walks, striking out two, and allowing one earned run.
+Following that, the White Sox scored seven runs in the 7th inning alone, including Murakami's home run and Miguel Vargas' back-to-back home runs, securing an immediate comeback victory.

-The Angels scored one run in the top of the 9th inning but could not overturn the deficit, losing 6-8.
-Angels starter Kochanowicz pitched well for six innings, allowing five hits, one walk, five strikeouts, and three earned runs (two unearned), but the bullpen's collapse cost him the win.
+The Angels scored one run in the top of the 9th inning but could not overturn the deficit, losing 8-7.
+Angels starter Kochanowicz pitched well for six innings, allowing five hits, one walk, striking out five, and allowing three earned runs (two unearned), but the bullpen's collapse cost him the win.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>